-If you answered that, the light flower would be the easiest to turn light pink, then you answered correctly.
-And if you answered that the dark flower would be the most difficult, then you would also be correct.
-In this class you will learn that for the easiest recoloring jobs, it's best to start with an element that is already close in tint or shade to the color you are trying to change it to.
+If you answered that the light flower would be the easiest to turn light pink, then you answered correctly.
+And if you answered that the dark flower would be the most difficult, then you would also be right.

+In this class, you will learn that for the easiest recoloring jobs, it's best to start with an element that is already close in tint or shade to the color you are trying to change it to.
 But having an element that is close in tint or shade is not always an option.
 So we will also cover some troubleshooting tips on what to do when you need to change something with a more drastic change in color.

-So as you go through this class, try to remember that recoloring something isn't an exact science.
-What works one time might not work the next.
-And in a few cases, an element or paper just may not be suitable for changing.
+So as you go through this class try to remember that recoloring something isn't an exact science.
+What works one time, might not work the next.
+And in a few cases, an element or paper may not be suitable for changing.

 But in this class, I'm going to walk you through my preferred method of things to try when it comes to recoloring.
 Using these methods will set you up for the best possible success at recoloring.
-So now that you understand a bit more about color, it's time to dive in.
-I'll see you in the first lesson.
-This is Jenifer Juris with make it match.